rat10/nng/mappings.md

 ```
 DEF

-sg:identifiedBy a rdf:Property ;
+nng:identifiedBy a rdf:Property ;
     rdfs:comment "Establishes what defines the identity of a graph." .

-sg:Identifier a rdfs:Class ;
+nng:Identifier a rdfs:Class ;
     rdfs:comment "The identity of a graph is established by the IRI under which it can be retrieved, i.e. two graphs with identical content but different names are different graphs.
 Two graphs with the same name must either be merged, named apart or removed." .

-sg:Content a rdfs:Class ;
+nng:Content a rdfs:Class ;
     rdfs:comment "The identity of a graph is established by its content, i.e. two graphs with the same content but different names can be entailed to be equal (vulgo to be owl:sameAs)." .
 ```